-4.3 Vertical integrals and linear products.
+Vertical integrals and linear products.

 These operators are used in both hydrostatic and non-hydrostatic models.
+Non linear counterparts of some of these vertical integrals are described in appendix 1 of documentation (IDEUL).

-4.3.1 Linear operator " γ ", and its dimensionless counterpart G.
+Linear operator " γ ", and its dimensionless counterpart G.

-This operator is applied to temperature and pressure departure variable to compute linear term in momentum equation.
+This operator is applied to temperature and pressure departure variable to compute linear term in momentum